A Global Community

-In order to apply for need-based financial aid, families of international students must submit the Franklin & Marshall International Financial Aid Form (on right) to the Office of Admission.
-The CSS PROFILE is not required for international students.
+In order to apply for need-based financial aid, families of international students must submit either the Franklin & Marshall International Financial Aid Form (on right) or the CSS PROFILE to the Office of Admission.

 Your application for admission will not be considered complete until the International Financial Aid Form has been received.
-Need-based financial aid for international students is based on the information provided on the International Financial Aid Form.
+Need-based financial aid for international students is based on the information provided on the International Financial Aid Form or the CSS PROFILE.

 Franklin & Marshall College will continue to meet 100% of the demonstrated need for the student for all four years based on the family contribution and information provided prior to admission.
 Changes to the family contribution after acceptance by the Office of Admission will not be considered.